Limiting Behavior of Constraint Minimizers for Inhomogeneous Fractional Schr\"{o}dinger Equations: Introduction

 When $s=1$, \eqref{e(a)} is the so-called $L^2$-constraint variational problem of Schr\"{o}dinger equations.
-In the last two decades, the existence and nonexistence of constrained minimizers and various quantitative properties of these equations have been investigated extensively, see \cite{AD,FG,SC,GR}.
-More specifically, when $s=1$ and $b=0$, (\ref{e(a)}) is a homogeneous problem.
-Guo, Zhang and their collaborators in \cite{GR,ZJ} proved that there is a critical constant $a_0>0$ such that minimizers of $e(a)$ exist if and only if $0<a<a_0.$ For different kinds of trapping potentials, the authors in \cite{GR,GZ} also analyzed the detailed limiting behavior of minimizers as $a\nearrow a_0$.
-By constructing Pohozaev identities, Guo, Lin, and Wei in \cite{GLW} obtained the uniqueness of minimizers for $e(a)$ as $a\nearrow a_0$.
-While $b\neq0$, (\ref{e(a)}) is an inhomogeneous problem which contains the nonlinear term $K(x)|u(x)|^{2+2\beta^2}$ with $K(x)=|x|^{-b}$.
-Genoud in \cite{FG} studied the existence of minimizers for \eqref{e(a)} in the special case $V(x)\equiv 1$.
-More recently, for $K(x)=|x|^{-b}$ and $V(x)$ satisfies the assumption $(V_1)$ in \cite{LZ}, we obtained the classification results of the existence and nonexistence of minimizers for $e(a)$.
-On the other hand, limiting behavior and uniqueness of minimizers for $e(a)$ were also analyzed as $a\nearrow a_1$.
+In the last two decades, the existence and nonexistence of constrained minimizers and various quantitative properties of these equations have been investigated extensively, see \cite{AD,FG,SC,GR} and the references therein.
+More specifically, for $b=0$, (\ref{e(a)}) is a homogeneous problem.
+Guo, Zhang and their collaborators in \cite{GR,ZJ} proved that there is a critical constant $a_0>0$ such that minimizers of $e(a)$ exist if and only if $0<a<a_0.$ For different kinds of trapping potentials, the authors in \cite{GR,GZ} also analyzed the detailed limiting behavior of non-negative minimizers as $a\nearrow a_0$.
+By constructing Pohozaev identities, Guo, Lin, and Wei in \cite{GLW} obtained the uniqueness of positive minimizers for $e(a)$ as $a\nearrow a_0$.
+In the case of $b\neq0$, (\ref{e(a)}) is an inhomogeneous problem which contains the nonlinear term $K(x)|u(x)|^{2+2\beta^2}$ with $K(x)=|x|^{-b}$.
+Due to the singularity of $|x|^{-b}$ at $x=0$, the mathematical analysis of the equation \eqref{F} however becomes more challenging, which has attracted a lot of attentions over the past few decades, see \cite{AD,FG,SC} and the references therein.
+Especially, Genoud in \cite{FG} studied the existence of minimizers for \eqref{e(a)} in the special case $V(x)\equiv 1$.